txdat/notes/obsidian/computer science/database/database internals/transaction processing.md

 # ACID
 - atomic: transaction steps are indivisible, all or none of them are successful (transaction commits or aborts)
 - consistency: an application-specific guarantee
-- isolation: multiple concurrently transactions run without interference (changes may become visible to other concurrent transactions)
+- isolation: multiple concurrent transactions run without interference (changes may become visible to other concurrent transactions)
 - durability: when transaction is committed, all modifications must be persisted

 # caching